Fareham Men's Shed Menu

 Social Games Social Games Social Games

-We had so much more socialisation when The Shed was closed and it seems to have tailed off somewhat since we have re-opened.
-In an attempt to recreate the fantastic atmosphere that was generated then we are opening on Tuesday afternoons purely for socialisation - Cards, dominoes, Scrabble and any other social pastimes that you can think of.
+We had so much more socialisation when The Shed was closed and it seemed to have tailed off somewhat since we have re-opened.
+In an attempt to recreate the fantastic atmosphere that was generated then, we are opening on Tuesday afternoons purely for socialisation although every second Tuesday we meet at The Shed at 13:45 and car share to Florence Court where they supply fantastic cakes and coffee for our delectation. - Cards, dominoes, Scrabble and any other social pastimes that you can think of.
 Roll up and try it.

-Along with Mah Jongg we have all of the old favourites, Scrabble, whist, rummy, two pack rummy and now added to our repertoire on an occasional basis: Rummikub and Skirrid.
+We have all of the old favourites, Scrabble, whist, rummy, two pack rummy and now added to our repertoire on an occasional basis: crib, Rummikub, Skirrid and Skip Boo.

 Woodies Wednesdays